-A. DBE PROGRAM
+A. DBE Program

 ADOT complies with all federal requirements of the DBE Program.
-ADOT has established and oversee the implemented DBE program
+ADOT has established and oversees the implemented DBE program.

-The ADOT's DBE program was approved by FTA.
-ADOT's FTA DBE Program Plan is available online at http://azdot.gov/business/business-engagement-and-compliance/disadvantaged-business-enterprise-program.
-The program has been uploaded in TrAMS
+The ADOT DBE program was approved by FTA.
+ADOT'S FTA DBE Program Plan is available online at Disadvantaged Business Enterprise Program | Department of Transportation.
+The program has been uploaded in TrAMS.

-ADOT's Business Engagement and Compliance Office (BECO) Manager is the state's DBE Liaison Officer (DBELO).
+ADOT's Business Engagement and Compliance Office (BECO) Director is the state's DBE Liaison Officer (DBELO).
 This position reports to the ADOT Director.